Skip to main content

 dpt: destination port

-reason: reason for the outcome – such as in which Security Group was a matching protocol rule found, or which protocol anomaly led to the connection being disallowed
+reason: reason for the outcome – such as in which Security Group was a matching protocol rule found, cache not ready yet for a newly discovered allowlist entry, or which protocol anomaly led to the connection being disallowed

 instance: the EC2 instance ID of the DiscrimiNAT instance this log line was generated from